sidebar hamburger menu

 It’s rather simple.
 New scan results after installing a package and applying a patchset should not show any kernel CVEs that are handled by KernelCare Enterprise.

-For example, Nessus for an old kernel shows a bunch of detected CVEs:
+For example, Nessus for an old kernel shows a lot of detected CVEs before apply live patches:

 After the live patches were applied, there are no kernel-related CVEs: